Weak measurement amplification based on thermal noise effect: Introduction

-Here, we present a universal and easy method for enhancing weak amplification limit.
-Our paper begins with a general discussion about WM using thermal state as the initial pointer state, and show that the maximal amplification of the postselection pointer's displacement can reach thermal fluctuation, which is much larger than the ground state fluctuation with pure state pointer \cite{Simon11,Li14}, indicating that thermal noise effect of the pointer is beneficial for weak measurement amplification.
-This amplification is attributed to the superposition of the number state $ |n\rangle $ and the state $(c+c^{\dag })|n\rangle $ (unnormalized) of the postselection pointer.
-Such superposition is the generalization of the mechanism behind the amplification in Ref. \cite{Simon11,Li14,Li--15,Li15}. \textbf{Moreover, recently we find that weak measurement based of thermal state can also improve accuracy of precision measurement discussed in \cite {Li-15} which is very different from previous results \cite {Tanaka13,Knee14,Zhang15,Knee15}.}
+In the paper, we study the limits of amplifying tiny physical quantities or effects based on weak measurement.
+Our paper begins with a general discussion about weak measurement with a thermal state pointer, and show that the maximal displacement of the postselection pointer, proportional to the imaginary weak value, can reach the level of thermal fluctuation, which is much larger than the ground state fluctuation with pure state pointer \cite{Simon11,Li14}.
+As the temperature grows, the amplification effect achieving the level of thermal fluctuation is also increased, thereby constantly improving the amplification limit, indicating that thermal noise effect of the pointer is beneficial for weak measurement amplification.
+This amplification is attributed to two probabilistic average results: one is the classical statistical properties of thermal state itself, and the other is the representation of quantum statistical probability, namely, the superposition of the number state $|n\rangle $ and the state $(c+c^{\dag })|n\rangle $ (unnormalized) of the postselection pointer.
+Such superposition is the generalization of the mechanism behind the amplification in Ref. \cite{Simon11,Li14,Li--15,Li15}.

 We apply the general idea to the field of optomechanical system.
-We find that the amplification of the mirror's displacement occurred at time near zero is very important for bad cavities with non-sideband resolved regime, and can overcome the shortcomings of difficultly observing the amplification effect due to dissipation \cite{Li14}. \textbf{Finally we show that the unique advantage of our schemes is that the amplification at room temperature, with current experimental technologies, can be used to observe the impact of a single photon on a room temperature mechanical oscillator which is impossible to detect in traditional measurement \cite{Temperature effect}.}
+We find that the amplification of the mirror's displacement occurred at time near zero is very important for bad cavities with non-sideband resolved regime, and can overcome the shortcomings of difficultly observing the amplification effect due to dissipation \cite{Li14}.
+Finally we show that the unique advantage of our schemes is that the amplification at room temperature, with current experimental technologies, can be used to observe the impact of a single photon on a room temperature mechanical oscillator which is hard to detect in traditional measurement \cite{Temperature effect}.

+The structure of our paper is as follows.
+In Secs.
+II, we give a general discussion about weak measurement with a thermal state pointer.
+In Secs.
+III, we state the second main result of this work, including weak measurement amplification in optomechanical system using phase shifter $ \theta $ and using a displaced thermal state, respectively.
+In Secs.
+IV, we give the conclusion about the work, respectively.